 Spoiler Alert: Remember when Mr T. beat the snot out of Rocky, then Rocky trained during an entire song and was able to destroy the old Fool Pittyier?
 Yeah, it takes longer than one inspirational song to cure an IT Band Injury.
 I read through my running journals recently and discovered an interesting trend; when I hike a big hill or mountain and then transition … Continue reading My First Ultra Marathon (Attempt): Healing IT Band Syndrome

 The monster claws into the side of my right knee cap.
 Its ability to remain hidden for so many miles astounds me.
 I almost believed my dance with this devil had came to an end.
 It must patiently waited for my next journey to the clouds.
 My first skirmish with the demon took place just after a climb over Patterson hill during a 10 mile … Continue reading My First Ultra Marathon (Attempt): Facing My Tormentor

 The old man in the red Chevy pickup warned us it would happen.
 His group tromped out of the woods while we threw on our gear at the North Pocket Trail in McLemore Cove outside of Chickamauga, GA.
 The Cove, as locals call it, is a famous site of an almost ambush/trapping of Yankee troops during the civil war.
-The Union army escaped their destruction … Continue reading My First Ultra Marathon (Attempt): Some People Just Don’t Understand
+The Union army escaped their destruction … Continue reading My First Ultra Marathon (Attempt): Sane People Just Don’t Understand the Ultra-runner

 35 miles?
 I I’ll puke now, good preparation for September.
 Continue reading My First Ultra Marathon (Attempt): The Georgia Jewel 35 Miler